Anzia Yezierska: Personal life

 Yezierska was born in 1880 in the shtetl of Płock (Yiddish: Plotzk) in the Russian Pale of Settlement.
 Her parents were (Baruch) Bernard and Pearl.
-The Yezierski family emigrated to the United States in the early 1890s, following in the footsteps of her eldest brother, who had arrived in the States a few years prior.
+The Yezierski family emigrated to the United States in the early 1890s, looking for a better life, following in the footsteps of her eldest brother, who had arrived in the States a few years prior.
 They lived in a tenement on the Lower East Side.

 The family was Jewish Orthodox and assumed the surname "Mayer" while Anzia took Harriet, or Hattie, as her first name (in her late twenties, she reclaimed her original name, Anzia Yezierska).
-Her father was a scholar of the Torah and sacred texts.
+Her father was a full time scholar of the Torah and Talmud and her mother worked to support the family.
 Her parents encouraged her brothers to pursue higher education, but believed Anzia and her sisters had to support their husbands and families.
 Anzia rebelled against the role she was thrust into, and left home in 1900.

 She lived for a while at the Clara de Hirsch Home for Working Girls, where she studied domestic science.
 She won a scholarship in the domestic science program at Columbia Teachers College, which she attended until 1905.
 Following graduation, she taught home economics, first at the Lower East Side's Educational Alliance, and then in New York City public schools.

 In early 1910, she fell in love with Arnold Levitas, but instead married his friend Jacob Gordon, a New York attorney, in November of that year.
 The marriage to Gordon was quickly annulled, and she then married Levitas in a religious ceremony to avoid legal complications.
 He was the father of her only child, Louise, born in May 1912.

 Around 1914, Yezierska left Levitas and moved with her daughter to San Francisco, where she was employed as a social worker.
 Overwhelmed with the chores and responsibilities of working while raising a daughter, Yezierska gave up maternal rights and transferred custody to Levitas.
 In 1916, she and Levitas officially divorced.

 She then moved back to New York City.
 Starting in 1917, she had a romantic relationship with philosopher John Dewey, a professor at Columbia University.
 Both Dewey and Yezierska wrote about one another, alluding to the relationship.

 Yezierska was encouraged by her sister to pursue her longtime interest in becoming a professional writer.
 She devoted the remainder of her life to it.

 Yezierska was the aunt of American film critic Cecelia Ager.
 Ager's daughter was journalist Shana Alexander.

 Anzia Yezierska died November 21, 1970, of a stroke in a nursing home in Ontario, California.